Research Areas

 Co-Director, ADRD Pilot

-Core Leaders Pilot Core A
+Pilot Core A Core Leaders

 The goal of the Alzheimer’s Disease and Related Dementia Pilot Core is to use a multidisciplinary, collaborative approach to identify, develop, refine, and disseminate promising technologies that have a high potential to improve the health and well-being of older Americans living with ADRD and/or their caregivers, with an emphasis on technologies that can mitigate current disparities in the access and delivery of dementia care.
 Core leadership’s duties include: